TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

-# Conditional Logic
+### Introduction
-This lesson is all about controlling the flow of your code.
-The concept is pretty simple.
-You have some code that you only want to execute under specific conditions, so you need a way for the computer to check whether those conditions have been met.
+This lesson is all about controlling the flow of your code, which is a pretty simple concept.
+If you have some code that you want to execute only under specific conditions, then you need a way for the computer to check whether those conditions have been met.
 Conditional logic can be found everywhere in everyday life.
-Ever had to tidy your room before being allowed to play video games?
-That's your mother setting up a nice conditional statement that might look like this in a computer program...
+Have you ever had to tidy your room before being allowed to play video games?
+That's your mother setting up a nice conditional statement that might look like this in a computer program:

 ```ruby
 if room_tidy == true